codio-content/HTML_and_CSS_II-Margins_padding_and_the_box_model/.guides/content/Negative-margins-for-overlapping-eb8e.md

 ![](.guides/img/negative-margin.png)

-If you look at the red arrows, you see that the margins actually go "inside" the element. and thus the top dark blue title is aligned with this "inside" margins.
+If you look at the red arrows, you see that the margins actually go “inside” the element.
+And thus the top dark blue title is aligned with this “inside” margin.
 We have added a red line to make this more obvious.
-That's what happen when you give a negative margin to an element, it allows other elements to come "inside".
+That’s what happens when you give a negative margin to an element, it allows other elements to come "inside”.